leosussan/blog/content/posts/hello-world.md

 ## No Illusions

-There have been many moments where I've wanted to write something in longform about what I or our team has accomplished, technically or otherwise.
+There have been many moments where I've wanted to write something in longform about what I or my teams have accomplished, technically or otherwise.

 This space will be for those moments.